The Ultimate Road Trip Experience: A Journey to Remember

 Highlights

-● Otway Rainforest Walk: Elevated trails among ancient trees
+Otway Rainforest Walk: Enjoy elevated trails among ancient trees.

-● Surf Coast: Torquay is a surfer’s paradise
+Surf Coast: Torquay is a surfer’s paradise with stunning beaches.

 Tips